dreadl0ck/zeus/README.md

 For parsing the header fields, golang RE2 regular expressions are used.

-On startup two goroutines will be spawned for parsing the scripts concurrently.

 ANSI Escape Sequences are from the [ansi](https://github.com/mgutz/ansi) package.

 The interactive shell uses the [readline](https://github.com/chzyer/readline) library,